 On Oct.
 1, the United States experienced yet another mass shooting that shook the world.
 A shooter opened fire on participants of the Route 91 Harvest c and w celebration in Las Vegas, eliminating almost 60 people and hurting numerous others.
 The ridiculous violence as soon as again raised the concept of whether the nation needs tighter laws concerning weapon control, something that regularly appears after disasters like this.
 Political leaders, people, celebs, artists and others from all strolls of life have weighed in on the issue and now Staind's Aaron Lewis has shared his ideas.

-Talking with CBS Philly (transcribed by Blabbernouth), Lewis revealed, "Well, there isn't really a law on the books or that might have been on the books that would have stopped this terrible catastrophe from occurring and I am not of the belief that you penalize the masses because of the couple of legal pr."
+Talking with CBS Philly (transcribed by Blabbernouth), Lewis revealed, "Well, there isn't really a law on the books or that might have been on the books that would have stopped this terrible catastrophe from occurring and I am not of the belief that you penalize the masses because of the couple of pr law."
 The vocalist's viewpoint was that lawbreakers aren't the ones pursuing legal means of acquiring weapons, implying that harsher legislation would be a "very domino effect.".

 " So, truly, all you're making with more weapon laws are impeding the obedient people from securing themselves from the criminal that isn't really going to go through all the obedient things to obtain that weapon," he included marketing of legal services.